SheepTester/web-server/docs/assassin-docs.md

 Known on the client-side as a passphrase, it's at most 200 characters.
 It can be empty.

+## POST `delete-game?game=[GAME]`

+With auth, deletes the specified game given that there's no one in it.
+Gives an ok.

 ## GET/POST `game-settings?game=[GAME]`

 POST takes